Health insurance (RMA)

 For the funding of healthcare, the COA and Arts en Zorg work together with a health insurance company in RMA Healthcare.
 RMA Healthcare has laid down in the Medical Care for Asylum Seekers Regulations (RMA) which care asylum seekers are eligible to.

 This package largely matches the Healthcare Insurance Act (Zvw) and the Long-Term Care Act (Wlz).
-An asylum seeker is also entitled to a number of components from the Social Support Act (Wmo) and to youth services.
+An asylum seeker is also entitled to a number of components from the Social Support Act (Wmo).
 Care is always provided in kind, via contracted care providers.
 There is no own contribution and no excess.

 Asylum seekers are only fully eligible for the provisions from the RMA after 2 months.
 Until that time, they are only entitled to care that is medically necessary and care that cannot be delayed.
 This also applies to adults who have to leave the Netherlands again and are staying in a freedom-restricting centre or family centre for that reason.
 And for residents of an enforcement and supervision centre (htl).
 The rule does not apply to children.